timsu/astrid-analytics/README.md

 A/B Testing for Retention and other metrics

 Astrid Analytics is a redis-based backend for collecting and displaying the results of A/B tests.
-Your application (web or mobile) makes HTTP
+Your application (web or mobile) makes HTTP POST calls to the server, which collects counting stats.
+It's a thin layer over redis, so it's highly scalable!

 Created for Astrid, the world's best todo list (RIP).